We are pleased to share the following news and resources:

 Employing a simple, single-page application process, storeowners are trusted to understand and describe what is most needed for their own operations.
 The result is a grant making process with many winners, building fellowship and a sense of shared mission within the independent bookstore community and bringing media attention to the critical role these stores play in the regional economy.

-Moving from an Extractive Economy to a Regenerative Economy
+Moving from an Extractive Economy to a Renewable Economy

-In his brilliant talk at April's Our Land Symposium in Berkeley, California, Wes Jackson called the Agrarian Trust an important initiative in shifting from an extractive economy to a regenerative economy.
+In his brilliant talk at April’s Our Land Symposium in Berkeley, California, Wes Jackson called the Agrarian Trust an important initiative in shifting from an extractive economy to a renewable economy.
 He thanked supporters of the Trust on behalf of all the new cultivators of a future Farmland Commons.
-A video of Wes Jackson's presentation can be viewed here.
+A video of Wes Jackson’s presentation can be viewed here.
 Audio of all Symposium presentations are also available.
-The Agrarian Trust is a project of the Schumacher Center for a New Economics and donations for its development are tax-deductible.

 Crypto-Currencies Impact Local Currencies

 At the beginning of May, the Schumacher Center convened a meeting of lawyers, local currency practitioners, bankers, and funders to discuss the impact of new regulations developed for crypto-currencies on operations of local currencies.
 Traveling from London, San Francisco, Boston, Washington, DC, Florida, New York, and throughout the Northeast, the group met at the Schumacher Center Library and on the Great Barrington campus of the American Institute for Economic Research.
 Following the example of European colleagues, the group determined the best strategy was to form a coalition to educate regulators about how place-based, non profit currency issue differs from crypto-currencies such as Bitcoin and why they therefore require different types of regulations.